nmeri17/suphle-docs/src/docs/v1/container/index.md

 Notice it works with `whenType`.
 Calls to any of the `needs` methods without first defining what type is being provided will result in an exception.

+The above invocation may be familiar to those who have heard of the term Service-Location.

+## Namespace rewriting
-Container->spaceNeedsFrom: Doesn't make services implementing interfaces strictly required.
+spaceNeedsFrom: Doesn't make services implementing interfaces strictly required.
 Useful while maybe refactoring from one service implementation to another, on a scale spanning multiple controllers

 Modules\CartModule\Controllers\CarController
 Modules\CartModule\Contracts\ICarService // or CarService